-What is assessment for learning?
+What is Assessment for Learning (AFL)?

-Assessment can be formative or summative:
+Assessment can be formative or summative.

-- Summative: guides overall judgement about competence, fitness to practice, accountability, and advancement to higher levels of responsibility.
+Guides overall judgement about competence, fitness to practice, accountability, and advancement to higher levels of responsibility.
 Assessment of learning can promote surface strategies.

-- Formative: guides the learning process, provides feedback and reassurance, promotes reflection and shapes values.
+Guides the learning process, provides feedback and reassurance, promotes reflection and shapes values.
 Assessment for learning, can promote deeper learning strategies.

 As a training officer, it is important to know what your trainee’s experience and skill set is so that you can create opportunities for them to develop, learn and make progress.
-Using Assessment for Learning (AFL) should ‘close the gap’ between what the trainee knows and what the trainee needs to learn.
+Using Assessment for Learning should ‘close the gap’ between what the trainee knows and what the trainee needs to learn.

 Use questioning to identify what level a trainee is working at, provide feedback on what their next steps should be to improve their learning.
-Training Officers can model what successful work looks like and encourage trainees to work with peers to learn from one another too.
+Training officers can model what successful work looks like and encourage trainees to work with peers to learn from one another too.

-Training Officers should create opportunities for learners to undertake remedial action or consolidation activities, learning experiences should be differentiated for the needs of the trainee.
+Training officers should create opportunities for learners to undertake remedial action or consolidation activities, learning experiences should be differentiated for the needs of the trainee.

 The importance of using assessment criteria and feedback